Working to improve the lives of children and adults with mental illnesses and their families

 800 Transfer Road, #31

 Saint Paul, MN 55114

 toll free: 1-888-NAMI-Helps

 NAMI Minnesota concluded its "40 Years of Change," 40-city tour on Jan.
 10 in St. Paul where the organization first formed 40 years ago.
-Over the past several months NAMI's executive director Sue Abderholden made 40 presentations in 40 cities on the history of the mental health system in Minnesota and the many positive changes NAMI Minnesota has helped to create.
-At the same time she gathered input from community members about their current needs and hopes for the future.
+Over the past several months NAMI's executive director Sue Abderholden made 40 presentations in 40 cities on the history of the mental health system in Minnesota and the many positive changes NAMI Minnesota has helped create.

 Abderholden called the statewide tour inspiring and reflected, "I learned so much along the way about what people with mental illnesses and their families have gone through and face today and the problems faced by providers and the barriers and problems that still face our mental health system.
 But l also am filled with hope for the future because I met hundreds of people who have pledged to work for change and have joined our movement."

 The tour received lots of press stories from local communities; for example, see Lakeland News story 10-17-16.
 See Star News 8-18-16 article on tour.
 Also MilleLacsCoTimes 8-28-16 and Savage Pacer 11-20-16.